Margaret O'Brien: Additional honors

 In February 1960, O'Brien was honored with two stars on the Hollywood Walk of Fame, one for motion pictures at 6606 Hollywood Boulevard, and one for television at 1634 Vine St. In 1990, O'Brien was honored by the Young Artist Foundation with its Former Child Star "Lifetime Achievement" Award recognizing her outstanding achievements within the film industry as a child actress.
 In 2006, she was presented with a Lifetime Achievement Award by the SunDeis Film Festival at Brandeis University.

 Personal life

-O'Brien has been married twice, to Harold Allen, Jr. from August 9, 1959, to 1968, and in 1974 to steel-industry executive Roy Thorvald Thorsen.
-The later marriage produced her only child, Mara Tolene Thorsen, born in 1977.
+O'Brien was married to Harold Allen Jr. from August 9, 1959 until their divorce in 1968.
+She was married to steel-industry executive Roy Thorvald Thorsen from June 6, 1974 until his death in 2018.
+Their daughter, Mara Tolene Thorsen, was born in 1977.